HathorNetwork/rfcs/text/0001-rfc-process.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Rust community and the [core team].
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Hathor community and the [core team].

 ## When you need to follow this process

-You need to follow this process if you intend to make "substantial" changes to the Rust distribution.
+You need to follow this process if you intend to make "substantial" changes to the Hathor distribution.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.

-   - Any semantic or syntactic change to the language that is not a bugfix.
+   - Any change that affects the transaction or block's serialization format.
-   - Removing language features, including those that are feature-gated.
+   - Changes to the validation of transactions and blocks.
-   - Changes to the interface between the compiler and libraries, including lang items and intrinsics.
+   - Changes to the opcodes of the script language.
-   - Additions to `std`
+   - Changes that affects the consensus of the network, i.e., which transactions are voided and which are executed.

 Some changes do not require an RFC: